AKnoetze/VimConfig/README.md

 # VimConfig
-Backup of my vim config
+Backup of my vim config.
+Use with black-background/white-text theme.